Please Wait!

 Parents sit on our governing body and any vacancies are advertised on the fortnightly newsletter.
 Parent governors are elected via nomination, followed by a vote from the parent population.

 If your family require any support, please ask someone for help via the school office.
 We may be able to help you complete paperwork or access information to help support you.
+This support may be referring your family to Gingerbread, or the Family Hub services, or to Early Help workers.
+Referrals are usually completed by the Headteacher, but can also be completed by Mrs Alcock or Miss Steele.

 If we can not help you directly, we can signpost you and/or refer you to other agencies or groups that may be able to help.